ALSETLab/Boeing747_PowerSystem_in_Modelica/README.md

 More details on this model can be found on the accompaning conference paper.
 If you use these models, please cite as follows:
 > S. Konstantinopoulos, H. Nademi and L. Vanfretti, “Dynamic System Modeling and Stability Assessment of Aircraft Distribution Power Systems using Modelica and the FMI,” AIAA/IEEE Electric Aircraft Technologies Symposium (EATS), 26–28 August 2020, New Orleans, LA.

+The published paper is available online in the AIAA's ARC: [here](https://arc.aiaa.org/doi/10.2514/6.2020-3544).

 The author's pre-print copy of this paper can be found under the `./Doc/` directory in this repository.
+This is also available online in this link: [here](https://ecse.rpi.edu/~vanfrl/documents/publications/conference/2020/CP176_SKLVHN_Modelica_BoeingPowerSystem.pdf).

 You can also cite this repository using the following DOI: [![DOI](https://zenodo.org/badge/250306310.svg)](https://zenodo.org/badge/latestdoi/250306310)